Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 At some point, we began to hurl expletives instead of punches.
 Not hard to see how this could give you an edge in survival.

 While other animals will claw at each other when they’re angry or frightened, humans and primates can cuss.
 Chimpanzees and other apes swear too.
 Swearing allows us express and neutralize powerful emotions without having to enter into physical conflict and suffering the repercussions.

-As primate, we have discovered it’s better to scream “F-ck you!” then to go f-ck someone up.
+As primate, we have discovered it’s better to scream “F-ck!” than to go f-ck with someone.